What is DOPEamine?

 In a sense you're right, but also not.
 Let me explain.

 Ambiversion is defined as being both introverted and extroverted.
-The fun thing is that Myers-Briggs accounts for that because there is an introvert and extraverted side to everyone.
+The fun thing is that the Myers-Briggs Type Indicator and Carl Jung's work accounts for that because there is an introverted and extraverted side to everyone.
 The difference is that while you need both, you need one much more.
 That's why I use the term "best-fit" type because that pull towards one will be stronger than the other.

 Why is it that sometimes I'm a "J" and other times I'm a "P" if there is only one type?